oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/modules.md

 ## Types

-All OSCAR types for finitely presented modules over commutative rings belong to the abstract type `ModuleFP{T}`.
+All OSCAR types for finitely presented modules over multivariate polynomial rings belong to the abstract type `ModuleFP{T}`.
 For subquotients, OSCAR provides the abstract subtype `AbstractSubQuo{T} <: ModuleFP{T}` and its concrete descendant `SubQuo{T}`.